karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 As I pointed out the app contains a Dockerfile and also a _/chart_ folder.

-After seeing that you could argue that maybe I should not place the Kubernetes files / Chart files within the application code and maybe I should place it directly in the centralized repository, and that's totally legit but I prefer to have the application code and the application kubernetes definitions all in the same place.
+After seeing that you could argue that maybe I should not place the Kubernetes files / Chart files within the application code and maybe I should place it directly in the centralized repository, and that's totally legit, but I prefer to have the application code and the application kubernetes definitions all in the same place.

-## Step 2 - Build the Azure Pipeline to create the docker image and helm chart
+## Step 2 - Building an Azure Pipeline that creates the docker image and helm chart
 ---

-We are going to build an Azure Pipeline that is going to do those 4 steps:
+We're going to build an Azure Pipeline that is going to do those 4 steps:

 - Build the docker image
 - Push the docker image into an existing ACR